Samyak0-0/chat-app-live-v2/README.md

 A real time messaging app with user authentication made using the MERN Stack along with json web tokens(JWT), Web Sockets and Typescript.

 > [!NOTE]
-> The server will slow down with inactivity, which can delay requests by 50 seconds or more.
+> The server will slow down with inactivity, which can delay requests by 50 seconds or more.<br>
 > For (username, password) use:  (a,a) , (b.b), (test1,test1) ...

 ## Project Overview